A template of 10 ideas to ensure your charity strategy or business plan is the success you want it to be

 The strategy module includes a diagnostic thought experiment to help people think through the various components of their organisation in a constructive and structured way.

-The Strategic Plan may be largely developed by the CEO/senior team, but strategy isn’t a plan, it’s something that an organisation does.
+Your charity strategy may be largely developed by trustees and management, but strategy isn’t a plan, it’s something that a charity does.

 Involve staff and trustees in the strategic process from the outset and, if there isn’t time, circulate what’s been done and actively seek input.
 Make sure that people know they have a voice in decision making.
 They will have a different perspective and knowledge to your own, so this can also be very helpful in refining your work, as well as building engagement.

-The outside world keeps changing and so does your organisation, so your plan begins to go out-of-date the minute you finish writing it.
+The outside world keeps changing and so does your charity, so your strategy begins to go out-of-date the minute you finish writing it.

 Fortunately, changes big enough to impact your strategy substantively shouldn’t happen too often or too quickly and good environmental scanning will hopefully alert you.
 However, over time, your plan will begin to drift, so there should be a process to review and update it annually, before the annual planning cycle (business plan, budget, risk plan).
 A board away day once a year can work well.
 However, your update doesn’t need to be a complete re-write.
 Review and update the PEST, Stakeholder and SWOT, then decide what changes might need to be made to the plan itself.

-Part of this process should be an evaluation of the previous year’s plan to understand what worked well and what didn’t, so that this understanding can be used to improve the process going forward.
+Part of the stratgeic process should be an evaluation of the previous year’s plan to understand what worked well and what didn’t, so that this understanding can be used to improve planning going forward.

 The business plan, budget and risk plan last for only a year, but if your strategic plan is over 3 years, that’s a third of it to deliver in the next 12 months.

 These should be clearly linked to your strategy – the objectives for next year are what needs to be achieved in the coming 12 months to keep the strategy on track to succeed.